fluxcd/kustomize-controller/README.md

 ### Configure alerting

-The kustomize-controller emits Kubernetes events whenever a kustomization status changes.
+The kustomize controller emits Kubernetes events whenever a kustomization status changes.

 You can use the [notification-controller](https://github.com/fluxcd/notification-controller) to forward these events to Slack, Microsoft Teams, Discord or Rocket chart.